Panther Search Documentation Tutorials Devlogs Downloads Source Code

 2) Get the scripts

 There is a GitHub repository that contains the scripts required to download the LLVM Project source code and build it.
-The script for Windows systems can be found here, and the script for Unix systems can be found here.
+A Windows version (.bat) and a Unix version (.sh) exist.
 Get the correct script for your machine, and put it in the directory you created in step 1.

 3) Run